David Slinger, MBA

 Mr. Shaw holds a master’s degree in Social Work from the University of Pittsburgh and a bachelor’s degree in Sociology from Edinboro University in Pennsylvania.

-Jeannine D. Peterson, MA
+Jeannine D. Peterson

 Board Member